Nuclear reactor: History

-Eventually, the first artificial nuclear reactor, Chicago Pile-1, was constructed at the University of Chicago, by a team led by Italian physicist Enrico Fermi, in late 1942.
-By this time, the program had been pressured for a year by U.S. entry into the war.
-The Chicago Pile achieved criticality on 2 December 1942 at 3:25 PM.
-The reactor support structure was made of wood, which supported a pile (hence the name) of graphite blocks, embedded in which was natural uranium oxide 'pseudospheres' or 'briquettes'.
+Eventually, the first artificial nuclear reactor, Chicago Pile-1, was constructed at the University of Chicago by a team led by Italian physicist Enrico Fermi in late 1942.
+By this time, the program had been under pressure for a year due to US entry into the war.
+The Chicago Pile achieved criticality on 2 December 1942 at 3:25 pm.
+The reactor support structure was made of wood.
+It supported a pile (hence the name) of graphite blocks, embedded in which were natural uranium oxide 'pseudospheres' or 'briquettes'.

-Soon after the Chicago Pile, the Metallurgical Laboratory developed a number of nuclear reactors for the Manhattan Project starting in 1943.
-The primary purpose for the largest reactors (located at the Hanford Site in Washington), was the mass production of plutonium for nuclear weapons.
+Soon after the Chicago Pile, in 1943, the Metallurgical Laboratory began developing a number of nuclear reactors for the Manhattan Project.
+The primary purpose for the largest reactors (located at the Hanford Site in Washington) was the mass production of plutonium for nuclear weapons.
 Fermi and Szilard applied for a patent on reactors on 19 December 1944.
-Its issuance was delayed for 10 years because of wartime secrecy.
+Its issuance was delayed by 10 years due to wartime secrecy.

 "World's first nuclear power plant" is the claim made by signs at the site of the EBR-I, which is now a museum near Arco, Idaho.
 Originally called "Chicago Pile-4", it was carried out under the direction of Walter Zinn for Argonne National Laboratory.
-This experimental LMFBR operated by the U.S. Atomic Energy Commission produced 0.8 kW in a test on 20 December 1951 and 100 kW (electrical) the following day, having a design output of 200 kW (electrical).
+This experimental LMFBR operated by the US Atomic Energy Commission produced 0.8 kW in a test on 20 December 1951 and 100 kW (electrical) the following day, having a design output of 200 kW (electrical).

 Besides the military uses of nuclear reactors, there were political reasons to pursue civilian use of atomic energy.
-U.S. President Dwight Eisenhower made his famous Atoms for Peace speech to the UN General Assembly on 8 December 1953.
-This diplomacy led to the dissemination of reactor technology to U.S. institutions and worldwide.
+US President Dwight Eisenhower made his famous Atoms for Peace speech to the UN General Assembly on 8 December 1953.
+This diplomacy led to the dissemination of reactor technology to US institutions and worldwide.

 The first nuclear power plant built for civil purposes was the AM-1 Obninsk Nuclear Power Plant, launched on 27 June 1954 in the Soviet Union.
 It produced around 5 MW (electrical).
-It was built after the F-1 (nuclear reactor) which was the first reactor to go critical in Europe, and was also built by the Soviet Union.
+It was built after the F-1 (nuclear reactor), which was the first reactor to go critical in Europe, and was also built by the Soviet Union.

-After World War II, the U.S. military sought other uses for nuclear reactor technology.
-Research by the Army led to the power stations for Camp Century, Greenland and McMurdo Station, Antarctica Army Nuclear Power Program.
+After World War II, the US military sought other uses for nuclear reactor technology.
+Research by the Army led to the power stations for Camp Century, Greenland, and McMurdo Station, Antarctica, under the Army Nuclear Power Program.
 The Air Force Nuclear Bomber project resulted in the Molten-Salt Reactor Experiment.
-The U.S. Navy succeeded when they steamed the USS Nautilus (SSN-571) on nuclear power 17 January 1955.
+The US Navy succeeded when it steamed the USS Nautilus (SSN-571) on nuclear power on 17 January 1955.

-The first commercial nuclear power station, Calder Hall in Sellafield, England was opened in 1956 with an initial capacity of 50 MW (later 200 MW).
+The first commercial nuclear power station, Calder Hall in Sellafield, England, was opened in 1956 with an initial capacity of 50 MW (later 200 MW).

-The first portable nuclear reactor "Alco PM-2A" was used to generate electrical power (2 MW) for Camp Century from 1960 to 1963.
+The first portable nuclear reactor, "Alco PM-2A", was used to generate electrical power (2 MW) for Camp Century from 1960 to 1963.